.

 Visual Imbalance

 Balance determines the place each element should occupy for a design, composition, or space to make visual sense.
-The lack of balance creates tension and visual chaos, but sometimes what you don't achieve also counts.
-Another parody of visual perception and its laws.
+A lack of balance creates tension and visual chaos, but sometimes what you don't achieve also matters.
+Another parody about visual perception and its laws.
 Unretouched digital photography.
-Shoes modified with ceramics and textiles.
+Shoes embellished with ceramics and textiles.

 Year 2023